Explore Florida Tech Research

 Professional, Experienced Faculty

-Each faculty member is a professional engineer who has experience in real-world design and research.
+All faculty members have experience in real-world design and research.
 Their collective experience covers a variety of pertinent engineering research topics from wind and seismic engineering, risk modeling, hydraulic engineering, and transportation to geotechnical engineering, waste water management and environmental engineering.

 Professors work closely with students working towards a Ph.D. in civil engineering to mentor their mastery of the curriculum and often collaborate on research projects.
 Through their strong personal and professional international experience in many different parts of the world including Asia, Latin America, Europe and the Middle East, Florida Tech's professors are able to share the values of cultural diversity within the workplace.

 Six areas of specialization are offered to students earning a Ph.D. in civil engineering.
-The program is accredited by the Accreditation Board for Engineering and Technology.
 Prior to beginning the program, candidates map out their own course of study with a faculty mentor whose professional field is aligned to the student's career goals and interests.
 Specializations include:

 - Environmental Engineering